Read Kansas! Middle School - M-12 Danger on the Underground Railroad

 - Benchmark 2, Indicator 2 The student describes how the dispute over slavery shaped life in Kansas Territory (e.g., border ruffians, bushwackers, jayhawkers, the Underground Railroad, free staters, abolitionists).

 - Benchmark 7, Indicator 3 The students uses at least three primary sources to interpret the impact of a person or event from Kansas history to develop an historical narrative.

-- RI.
-7.1: The student cites pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+- RH.
+7.1: The student cites pieces of textual evidence to support analysis of primary and secondary sources.